2013 Volkswagen Jetta Hybrid Interior

 - "We're also fans of the available touchscreen stereo interface, which features a redundant control knob ideal for controlling an iPod." -- Edmunds (2012)

-The 2013 Volkswagen Jetta Hybrid has 11.3 cubic feet of cargo space.
-The automotive press doesn’t have much to say about the Jetta Hybrid’s cargo space, but the room available is typical for a small hybrid sedan.
-One reviewer mentions that the trunk’s shape is strange.
+The 2013 Volkswagen Jetta Hybrid has 11.3 cubic feet of cargo space, which is typical for a small hybrid sedan.
+One reviewer mentions that the trunk has an unsual shape.

 - "Trunk capacity dips to 11.3 cubic feet in the Jetta Hybrid versus 15.5 for regular Jettas.
 The trunk has an odd shape, but unlike in most hybrids, you're still able to fold the seats." -- Edmunds